Jean Giraud: Early life

-Jean Giraud was born in Nogent-sur-Marne, Val-de-Marne, in the suburbs of Paris, on 8 May 1938, as the only child to Raymond Giraud, an insurance agent, and Pauline Vinchon, who had worked at the agency.
-When he was three years old, his parents divorced and he was subsequently raised by mainly his grandparents, who were living in the neighboring municipality of Fontenay-sous-Bois (much later, when he was an acclaimed artist, Giraud returned to live in the municipality in the mid-1970s, but was unable to buy his grandparents' erstwhile house).
-The rupture between mother and father created a lasting trauma that he explained lay at the heart of his choice of separate pen names.
-A somewhat sickly and introverted child at first, young Giraud found solace after World War II in a small theater, located on a corner in the street where his mother lived, which concurrently provided an escape from the dreary atmosphere in postwar reconstruction-era France.
-Playing an abundance of American B-movie Westerns, Giraud, frequenting the theater there as often as he was able to, developed a passion for the genre, as did so many other European boys his age in those times.
+Jean Giraud was born in Nogent-sur-Marne, Val-de-Marne, in the suburbs of Paris, on 8 May 1938, the only child to Raymond Giraud, an insurance agent, and Pauline Vinchon, a clerk.
+When he was five years old, his parents divorced and he was raised by mainly his grandparents in the neighboring municipality of Fontenay-sous-Bois (much later, when he was an acclaimed artist, Giraud returned to live in the municipality in the mid-1970s).
+Giraud later explained that his parents' divorce lay at the heart of his choice of separate pen names.
+A sickly and introverted child, Giraud found solace after World War II in a small theater, located on a corner in the street where his mother lived, which provided an escape from the dreary atmosphere in postwar reconstruction-era France.
+Playing an abundance of American B-movie Westerns, Giraud, frequenting the theater there as often as he was able to, developed a passion for the genre.

-Around ages 9–10, Giraud started to draw Western comics while enrolled by his single mother as a stop-gap measure in the Saint-Nicolas boarding school in Issy-les-Moulineaux for two years (and where he became acquainted with Belgian comic magazines such as Spirou and Tintin), much to the amusement of his schoolmates.
-In 1954, at age 16, he began his only technical training at the École Supérieure des Arts Appliqués Duperré, where he started producing Western comics, though these did not sit well with his conventional teachers.
-At the college, he befriended other future comic artists Jean-Claude Mézières and Pat Mallet.
-With Mézières in particular, in no small part due to their shared passion for science fiction, Westerns, and the Far West, Giraud developed a close, lifelong friendship, calling him "life's continuing adventure" in later life.
-In 1956, he left art school without graduating to visit his mother, who had married a Mexican in Mexico, and stayed there for nine months.
+Around ages 9–10, Giraud started to draw Western comics while enrolled in the Saint-Nicolas boarding school in Issy-les-Moulineaux.
+It was here where he became acquainted with the Belgian comic magazines Spirou and Tintin.
+In 1954, at age 16, he enrolled in the École Supérieure des Arts Appliqués Duperré, a college of art and design (which he left after two years without graduating, disenchanted as he was with the courses, prevalent atmosphere, and academic discipline, though he came to somewhat regret the decision in later life).
+At college, he befriended future comic artists Jean-Claude Mézières and Pat Mallet.
+With Mézières in particular, in no small part due to their shared passion for science fiction and Westerns, Giraud developed a lifelong friendship, calling him "life's continuing adventure" in later life.